redmod-team/profit/README.md

 * GPFlow 2.0
 * pyccel

-Some dependencies should be installed automatically when using `pip`, however GPflow 2.0 should be installed from GitHub at https://github.com/GPflow/GPflow.
+All dependencies should be installed automatically when using `pip`.

 ### Installation from Git
-To install proFit in-place use
+To install proFit for the current user (`--user`) in development-mode (`-e`) use:

 ```bash
 git clone https://github.com/redmod-team/profit.git
 cd profit
 pip install -e . --user
 ```

+### Options
+* Disable compilation of the fortran modules

+        pip install . --global-option "--no-fortran"

+* Install requirements for building the documentation using `sphinx`

+        pip install .[docs]

 ## HowTo